|the secret to a cycle tractor is the gear reduction|

 With 450lb to 550lbs total combined weight, a cargo bike needs very low gears.

-Geared hub-motors are much more expensive than 'direct drive'.
-And external belt drives like this will outlast any chain drive system.
+Geared hub-motors are more expensive than 'direct drive'.
+External belt drives like this will outlast any chain drive system. (http://commutercycling.blogspot.com/2016/03/custom-belt-drive.html) And motorcycle chain-drives will outlast any bicycle chain drive.

 Starting with efficiency, the frequency of pole switching events has the largest effect at lower speeds.
 Virtual rotor speed.
 You can get an idea of that about halfway down in this article:http://www.triketech.com/Drivetrain/PowerAssist/HPV-MAC-V2.html